-The body needs glucose for energy, and glucose comes from the food we eat.
+The body needs glucose for energy, and glucose comes from the food a person eats.
 However, the body does not use all of this energy at once.
-Insulin makes it possible to store and release it as necessary.
+Insulin makes it possible to store and release glucose as necessary.

-Following a meal, blood sugar levels rise, usually peaking about an hour after eating.
+Following a meal, blood sugar levels rise and usually peak about an hour after eating.

-How high blood sugar rises, and the precise timing of the peak depends on the person’s diet.
+How high blood sugar rises and the precise timing of the peak depends on a person’s diet.